Mohitscodiclab/Tips_tricks/New_Civilization.md

 👋 **Welcome, Founders!**

-You are the last man and woman on Earth.
-This manual contains humanity's collective knowledge to rebuild civilization from nothing.
-Follow these steps exactly to ensure survival and progress.
+You are the last survivors on Earth.
+This universal manual contains humanity's collective knowledge to rebuild civilization from nothing.
+It's designed for all environments and scenarios, with adaptations for every climate and situation.
+Follow these steps to ensure survival and progress.

-[IMAGE: Silhouettes of a man and woman standing on a hill overlooking a vast, empty landscape with a rising sun]
+[IMAGE: Silhouettes of diverse people standing on a hill overlooking a vast, empty landscape with a rising sun]

 🎯 **Your Mission:**
 1. Survive the first critical weeks